William Burgess Pryer: North Borneo Chartered Company

-On 15 June 1879, the German settlement became a victim of flames and was burnt down completely, Pryer took the opportunity to move the settlement to the present place in Sandakan Bay.
-His decision proved to be a wise decision because the settlement that was founded on 21 July 1879 on the previously uninhabited jungles and mangrove forests grew faster than any other places in North Borneo.
-Pryer named the settlement as Elopura and became the founder of Sandakan.
-It was also Pryer, who proposed to make William Hood Treacher as the governor of North Borneo.
+On 15 June 1879, the German settlement was burnt down completely, Pryer took the opportunity to move the settlement to the present place in Sandakan Bay.
+His decision proved to be a wise one because the settlement that was founded on 21 July 1879 on the previously uninhabited jungles and mangrove forests grew faster than any other in North Borneo.
+Pryer named the settlement as Elopura (beautiful town in Sanskrit) and became the founder of Sandakan.
+It was also Pryer, who proposed to make William Hood Treacher the governor of North Borneo.
 Treacher had already been present at the negotiations with the Sultan of Sulu, and had appointed Pryer as a consular agent, before being left by Overbeck in the German settlement.
-While Treacher and Pryer united by the enthusiasm with which they pioneered their task, but with the arrival of other officials increasingly led to conflicts.
+Treacher and Pryer were united by the enthusiasm with which they pioneered their task, but the arrival of other officials increasingly led to conflicts.

 On 10 December 1883, Pryer married Ada Blanche Locke and began to retire from the administration post.
 After his retirement, he purchased the Bai Island in Sandakan Bay, planting coconuts, coffee and betel nut palms and ran cattle.
 At Beatrice Estate, which is another plantation near Elopura, Pryer experimented with the cultivation of new products.
-He completely failed from the cultivation of tobacco starting in 1892, but rather predicted a decade before the natural rubber boom that the rubber tree was the ideal working plant for the indigenous coastal inhabitants.
+He completely failed in the cultivation of tobacco starting in 1892, but predicted a decade before the natural rubber boom that the rubber tree was the ideal working plant for the indigenous coastal inhabitants.